 pros

-Get term and whole life quotes online
+Both term and whole life available online

 cons

-Cancer is a disqualifier for accelerated underwriting
+Cancer history disqualifies accelerated underwriting

-Guaranteed acceptance coverage is only for ages 45 and older
+Guaranteed acceptance only for ages 45+

 COMPANY HIGHLIGHTS

 Mutual of Omaha is among the most recognized names in the life insurance industry.
-It earns sixth place for customer satisfaction with 659 out of 1,000 points in the J.D.
+It earned sixth place for customer satisfaction with 659 out of 1,000 points in the J.D.
 Power Life Insurance Study and has an A+ rating with AM Best.
 With affordable rates, flexible plans and excellent customer service and financial strength scores, Mutual of Omaha earns a MoneyGeek score of 91.

 Product Offering